bencz/HackerNews/README.md

 **Two cache tiers:**

 - **L1 (per pod).** The same lock-free `BestStoriesCache`.
 All HTTP reads come from L1, in-process, with no Redis call on the request path.
 - **L2 (Redis).** A hash `beststories:state` with the JSON `payload`, a monotonic `version`, and `updatedAt`.
 It survives restarts and lets a fresh pod catch up right away.
+It is read only on cold start and reconnect, never on the request path.

 **Single writer per cycle.** Every `RefreshIntervalSeconds` each pod tries the lock (`SET beststories:lock <token> NX PX`, waiting up to `LockWaitSeconds`).
 The winner reads `updatedAt`: if the snapshot is still within the interval it does nothing, otherwise it runs the usual fetch, writes L2 atomically (a Lua script doing `HINCRBY version` plus `HSET payload, updatedAt`), and publishes the new version.
 Losers skip the cycle.
 The lock is released with a Lua compare-and-delete, so a pod never frees a lease it no longer owns.
 The write is idempotent and last-writer-wins on the monotonic version, so a rare double-write under a GC pause is harmless.
 The lock only avoids redundant upstream load; it is not a safety-critical mutex.

-**Propagation by notification, not payload.** The message on `beststories:updates` is just the version number.
-Each pod's `SnapshotSubscriberService` compares it to the version it last applied and, if newer, reads L2 once and swaps L1.
-A tiny message avoids Pub/Sub back-pressure, and the same "load then swap" routine handles cold start and reconnection too.
+**Propagation by Pub/Sub.** The message on `beststories:updates` carries the full snapshot (version, stories, updatedAt).
+Each pod's `SnapshotSubscriberService` compares the version to the one it last applied and, if newer, swaps L1 straight from the message, with no second trip to Redis.
+The payload is small (around 46 KB, once a minute), so shipping it on the channel beats making every pod fetch it again.
+L2 stays authoritative, but only for cold start and reconnect.

 **Cold start and missed messages.** On boot a pod loads L1 straight from L2 (no HackerNews call), then subscribes, so it serves correct data immediately and `/health/ready` turns healthy as soon as the snapshot is loaded.
-A periodic re-check of the version catches anything missed during a disconnect.
+On reconnect it reloads from L2, catching anything published while it was disconnected.

 ```
 Each pod, every RefreshIntervalSeconds:
   TryAcquire(beststories:lock, NX PX, wait <= LockWaitSeconds)
     lost -> skip this cycle (L1 stays fresh via Pub/Sub)
     won  -> if now - updatedAt < interval: release, skip
-            else: fetch HN -> build snapshot -> cache.Update() (local L1)
+            else: fetch HN -> build snapshot -> cache.TryUpdate() (local L1)
                   -> Lua: HINCRBY version + HSET payload, updatedAt
-                  -> PUBLISH beststories:updates <version> -> release lock
+                  -> PUBLISH beststories:updates <snapshot> -> release lock

 Every pod (subscriber):
+  on message <snapshot>:
+    if version > appliedVersion: cache.TryUpdate(snapshot) (L1, no Redis read)
-  on message <version> (or periodic re-check, or on boot):
+  on boot or reconnect:
-    if version > appliedVersion: load beststories:state -> cache.Update() (L1)
+    load beststories:state -> cache.TryUpdate() (L1)

 Any pod (HTTP request):
   Kestrel -> Controller -> cache.Current (volatile read, in-process) -> Response
 ```

-The read path is the same in every pod and never touches Redis. `IBestStoriesCacheWriter.Update()` is called either by the local refresh (the pod that won the lock) or by the subscriber (every other pod); the lock-free snapshot swap doesn't change.
+The read path is the same in every pod and never touches Redis. `IBestStoriesCacheWriter.TryUpdate()` is called either by the local refresh (the pod that won the lock) or by the subscriber (every other pod); the lock-free snapshot swap doesn't change.

 **Why an in-pod lock.** One image, no extra Deployment, no internal endpoint to protect, and any pod can take over if another dies.
 A Kubernetes `CronJob` calling an internal `POST /internal/refresh` (with `concurrencyPolicy: Forbid`), or a dedicated single-replica worker, are valid alternatives that move the trigger out of the API pods, and both can reuse the same L2 and Pub/Sub.
 The lock was chosen here for simplicity.